openworm/hodgkin_huxley_tutorial/Tutorial/_static/Tutorial.rst

    :language: python
    :lines: 20-21

-Is used in this line in NML2_SingleCompHHCell.nml:
+Are used in this line in NML2_SingleCompHHCell.nml:

 .. literalinclude:: ../Source/NML2_SingleCompHHCell.nml
    :language: XML